alina-tabish/web_scraper_python/README.md

-# web_scraper_python
+# Web Scraper
-A web scraper in python to scrape google search results along with their urls and save it in csv file
+A Python script which scrapes Google search results and saves the titles, descriptions and their urls in an easily readable CSV file